Lesson 2 - Conditional, Functions, User-input and Errors

 It is also important to test your code on edge cases, which are cases that are at the extreme ends of the input space.
 For example, if your code is supposed to handle missing values, you should test it on a file that contains missing values to make sure that it is handling them correctly.

 Even if your documentation is very clear, the user might not behave as you expect them to, and might provide input that is not in the format you expected.
 For example, if your code is supposed to take a filename as input, the user might provide a filename that does not exist, or a filename that is in a different format than what you expected.
-It is important to test your code on such edge cases to make sure that it is handling them correctly and providing useful error messages to the user.

 Errors and Exceptions